 Answer: We started with the village and County heritage records and then applied criteria devised by Historic England to review potential buildings.
-You can find details of the criteria in the Plan's Evidence Volume 8.
-Should any householders like their property to be considered for protection under Policy 6, please get in touch with us.
+You can find details of the criteria in the Plan's supporting document that justifies Policy 6.

 Question: What happens if Breckland Council don't accept the wording of the policies or the Plan in general?

-Answer: We don't have to accept Breckland Council's comments if we disagree with them.
-We have rejected a number of their previous comments which we considered were unreasonable and would have "watered down" the Plan.
-The final decision will rest with an independent government examiner when the Plan is submitted for his or her review after the second public consultation.
-The Parish Council will have a say in which examiner is selected and we are determined to avoid problems Swanton Morley recently had when Breckland ignored their choice of examiner.
+Answer: We didn't have to accept Breckland Council's comments if we disagreed with them.
+We have rejected a large number of their comments which we considered were unreasonable and would have "watered down" the Plan.
+The final decision was made by the independent government examiner when the Plan underwent his review after the final (Reg.
+16) public consultation.

 Question: If a "health check" is carried out on the Plan, how will you choose an examiner to do it?

 Answer: There are a limited number of examiners.
-We have read many examination reports for other villages' plans and have a good idea of which examiners are stricter than others.
-We would appoint one of the stricter ones, (a) to make sure all potential weaknesses in the Plan are identified before it goes to formal examination, and (b) because then that strict examiner would not be allowed to perform the formal examination and we might get an easier ride!
+We read many examination reports for other villages' plans and had a good idea of which examiners are stricter than others.
+For the 2 health checks we used one of the stricter ones, (a) to make sure all potential weaknesses in the Plan are identified before it goes to formal examination, and (b) because then that strict examiner would not be allowed to perform the formal examination and we might get an easier ride!

 Question: Will Breckland Council accept the language used in the policies to make sure nothing is left open to interpretation?

-Answer: Based on our experience from two earlier informal reviews by Breckland's Neighbourhood Plan coordinator, probably not!
+Answer: Based on our experience not willingly!
 Breckland planners seem to hate words such as "shall", "must", "will be" etc. We've heard from other parishes in the district how some of their policies have been watered down by Breckland Council.
-We think the way to avoid that is by having good evidence to justify the policy wording.
-Finding and collating that evidence is the main reason the Plan has taken us so long to prepare.
+We decided the way to avoid that was by having good evidence to justify the policy wording.
+Finding and collating that evidence was the main reason the Plan took us so long to prepare.
 But as a result of that effort we think we have much better evidence than most other neighbourhood plans we've read.
-Among other things that evidence includes references to Breckland's own local plan and the national rules and to other already approved plans from around the country which include similar policies to our own.
-Our consultant's review will tell us what other evidence we need and where to find it.
-The examiner health check will give us a good idea if our policy wording will be acceptable and if that check goes well we should be in a good position to argue against any attempts by Breckland Council to dilute our Plan.
-Meanwhile we'll keep sticking to our guns throughout and got most of what we wanted approved by the examiner
+Among other things, that evidence includes references to Breckland's own local plan and the national rules and to other already approved plans from around the country which include similar policies to our own.
+Our consultant's reviews helped us understand what other evidence we needed and where to find it.
+The 2 examiner health checks gave us a good idea if our policy wording would be acceptable and put us in a good position to argue against any attempts by Breckland Council to dilute our Plan.
+We stuck to our guns throughout and got most of what we wanted approved by the examiner

 Question: Where can I find more detail about the Plan?

-Answer: In the pages of this website - please use the menu at the top of each page or the site map here to navigate around the site.
-Additionally if there's anything we can clarify or explain further please write to us at firstname.lastname@example.org
+Answer: In the pages of this website - please use the menu at the top of each page to navigate around the site.
+Additionally if there's anything we can clarify or explain further please write to us at email@example.com

 Question: From what date will Breckland Council's 5% limit for the number of new houses apply?